Vincent Illuzzi: Mt. Mansfield Towers

 Sens.
 Illuzzi and Elizabeth Ready, D-Addison, proposed that a five-member public commission replace the private Mt.
 Mansfield Colocation Association as the organization charged with planning the future of the peak.

 "There is an inherent unfairness when you have a competitor acting as a regulator," Illuzzi said.
 "All we wanted was fairness."

 Just five minutes before lawmakers were to hold a hearing on the proposal Thursday, the competing stations announced they had made a deal.

-Peter Martin of WCAX-TV, chairman of the Mount Mansfield association, presented lawmakers with the letter of agreement, which says WFFF-TV can join the group in developing a master plan for the mountaintop.
+Peter Martin of WCAX-TV, chairman of the Mount Mansfield association, presented lawmakers with the letter of agreement, which said WFFF-TV could join the group in developing a master plan for the mountaintop.
 The new station's tower would be part of the plan, Martin said.